dannygauntletai/papermastery-backend/README.md

 - `GET /api/v1/papers/{id}/learning-path`: Get a personalized learning path
 - `GET /api/v1/papers/{id}/summaries`: Get tiered summaries (beginner, intermediate, advanced)
 - `POST /api/v1/learning-items/{id}/feedback`: Submit feedback on learning materials

+## API Documentation

+The API is fully documented using OpenAPI:

+- **Swagger UI**: Available at `/docs` endpoint
+- **ReDoc**: Available at `/redoc` endpoint

+The documentation includes:
+- Detailed endpoint descriptions
+- Request and response schemas
+- Example requests and responses
+- Authentication information

+## Deployment

+The application is ready for deployment on various platforms, with special support for Render:

+1. **Render**: Use the provided `render.yaml` file for automatic deployment
+2. **Docker**: Use the provided `Dockerfile` for containerized deployment
+3. **Heroku**: Use the `Procfile` for Heroku deployment

+For detailed deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).

 ## Development